Votto homers in 7th straight game, Reds beat Mets 6-2

 TRAINER’S ROOM

-Mets: CF Brandon Nimmo felt a pinch in his hamstring making a diving catch in the eighth inning, Rojas said. .
-Lindor (right oblique) took grounders for a second straight day. .
-RHP Noah Syndergaard (Tommy John surgery) threw in the outfield, three days after his first bullpen session since he was shut down May 25. … Carrasco became the 57th player used by the injury-riddled Mets this season, breaking the club record.
-They have sent 17 starting pitchers to the mound, most before August for any National League team since 1900.
+Mets: CF Brandon Nimmo felt a pinch in his hamstring making a diving catch in the eighth inning, Rojas said. … Lindor (right oblique) took grounders for a second straight day. … RHP Noah Syndergaard (Tommy John surgery) threw in the outfield, three days after his first bullpen session since he was shut down May 25.

 UP NEXT